syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/HowTo.md

 documentation: ug
 ---

-# How To Section in ASP.NET Webform DropDownList
+# How To Section in ASP.NET Webforms DropDownList

 ## Retrieve the selected item data from select event via arguments?